UO-CIS-322/proj1-pageserver/README.md

 * The objectives of this mini-project are:
   * Initial experience with GIT workflow:  Fork the project, make and test changes locally, commit;  turn in repository URL
   * Extend a tiny web server in Python, to check understanding of basic web architecture
+  * Use automated tests to check progress (plus manual tests for good measure)

 ### What do I need?
 Where will it work? ###

 * Designed for Unix, mostly interoperable on Linux (Ubuntu) or MacOS.
+  Target environment is Raspberry Pi.
-May also work on Windows, but no promises.
-Consider creating a Linux virtual machine under Windows if you have trouble there, or just work on ix.
+  ** May also work on Windows, but no promises.
+A Linux virtual machine may work, but our experience has not been good; if you don't have a Raspberry Pi in hand yet, you may want to test on shared server ix.
 * You will need Python version 3.4 or higher.
 * Designed to work in "user mode" (unprivileged).
 Could  fail if port selected in CONFIG.py is already in use.

 ### Assignment ###
 * Fork this repository to create your own repository on Github.
 (Read the 'git' documentation as needed.)
 * Clone your repository onto the machine you want to work on.
-* Make and test your changes
+* Make and test your changes.
+Use both automated tests (the script in the 'tests' directory) and some manual tests.
+In addition to your development environment, test on a Raspberry Pi running Ubuntu.
 * Revise this README.md file:  Erase what is no longer relevant, add identifying information, include the path to your working program on ix.
 For example: